Premier League odds

 Summary

-Wolverhampton Wanderers sits 20th with 7 points from 21 matches.
-With 0.33 PPG, they face a relegation battle and need immediate improvement.
-Scoring 0.71 goals per game while conceding 1.95, their -26 goal difference reveals significant defensive vulnerabilities.
-Their recent form of L-L-D-W-D (mixed form) shows they are competitive but inconsistent.
+Wolverhampton Wanderers sits 20th with 17 points from 34 matches.
+With 0.50 PPG, they face a relegation battle and need immediate improvement.
+Scoring 0.71 goals per game while conceding 1.82, their -38 goal difference reveals significant defensive vulnerabilities.
+Their recent form of W-D-L-L-L (poor form) raises concerns about their current trajectory.

 Summary

-In the Champions League qualification race, Arsenal occupies 1st place with excellent form, Manchester City occupies 2nd place with strong form, and Aston Villa occupies 3rd place with strong form, Liverpool occupies 4th place with strong form.
+In the Champions League qualification race, Arsenal occupies 1st place with mixed form, Manchester City occupies 2nd place with excellent form, Manchester United occupies 3rd place with strong form, and Liverpool occupies 4th place with strong form, Aston Villa occupies 5th place with mixed form.

-Competing for Europa League qualification, Brentford sits in 5th place with excellent form.
+Competing for Europa League qualification, Brighton & Hove Albion sits in 6th place with excellent form.

-At the bottom, fighting for survival, West Ham United finds themselves in 18th place with 14 points and poor form, and Burnley finds themselves in 19th place with 13 points and poor form, Wolverhampton Wanderers finds themselves in 20th place with 7 points and mixed form.
+At the bottom, fighting for survival, Tottenham Hotspur finds themselves in 18th place with 34 points and mixed form, and Burnley finds themselves in 19th place with 20 points and poor form, Wolverhampton Wanderers finds themselves in 20th place with 17 points and poor form.

 | Player | Fee | From | To | Date |